Localization and delocalization properties in quasi-periodically perturbed Kicked Harper and Harper models: Dynamical Localization-Delocalization Transition

-Fig. \ref{fig:t-map-c1c3-msd}(a) shows the MSD when $M=1$ in the log-log plots.
+Figure \ref{fig:t-map-c1c3-msd}(a) shows the time-dependence of MSD in the log-log plots when $M=1$.
 When $\eps$ is small, it is clearly completely localized.
-Even when $\eps$ increases, it spreads diffusely within the initial time, but as time passes, the $t-$linear growth begins to wither and the wave packet tends to be localized.
-As a result, no transition to the delocalized state is seen.
-The persistence of localization in the case of $M=1$ is consistent with the result for addition of ac-field to the 1DDS. \cite{Holthaus95,Martinez06}
+Even when $\eps$ increases, it spreads diffusively within the initial time, but as time elapses, the $t-$linear growth begins to wither and the wave packet tends to be localized.
+As a result, no transition to the delocalized state is seen in the monochromatically perturbed case.

-In Fig.\ref{fig:t-map-c1c3-msd}(b)(c)(d), the MSD are shown for $M\geq3$.
+In Fig.\ref{fig:t-map-c1c3-msd}(b)(c)(d), the MSD are shown for $M\geq2$.
 They are localized when $\eps$ is small, but the LDT occurs with a certain critical value $\eps_c$, and $\eps$ becomes larger than $\eps_c$, warps upward (upward deviation) can be seen in the double-logarithmic plots.
 For $\eps>\eps_c$ the normal diffusive behavior $m_2 \sim t^1$ appears as $t \to \infty$.
-It is found that around $\eps=\eps_c$ the sub-diffusive spreading \beq m_2(t) \sim t^\alpha, \alpha \simeq \frac{2}{M+1} \eeq appear as observed in the KAM \cite{yamada20}.